Tortellini Salad

 Sliced zucchini and squash in a bowl with salt being sprinkled over top.

-While the tortellini is cooking, slice the summer squash and the zucchini into 1/4-inch rounds and then quarter the rounds.
-Add them to a large bowl and sprinkle with salt and mix.
+Prep the squash and zucchini: As you wait for the tortellini to cook, you can slice one summer squash and one zucchini into 1/4-inch rounds, then quarter the rounds.
+Place the quartered veggies into a large bowl, sprinkle them with 1/2 tsp salt and mix.

 Sliced onions in a bowl, halved grape tomatoes, and chopped spinach.

-Slice the cherry tomatoes in half.
-Slice the red onion in 1/4 inch half moons and soak it in cold water to dull its sharp flavor.
-Chop the parsley, and if the baby spinach leaves are large, chop them as well.
+Prep the other vegetables: Slice 1 pint of cherry tomatoes in half.
+Then, slice 1/2 a red onion in 1/4 inch half moons and soak it in cold water to dull its sharp flavor.
+Chop 1/2 cup fresh Italian parsley, and if your 2 cups of baby spinach leaves are quite large, chop them, too.

 Tortellini salad ingredients in a bowl with Italian dressing being drizzled over top.